sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-initial-setup</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Bootstrapping your OS
+Short desc    : Bootstrapping your OS
 URL          : https://wiki.gnome.org/Design/OS/InitialSetup
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : GNOME Initial Setup is an alternative to firstboot, providing
+Descript     : GNOME Initial Setup is an alternative to firstboot, providing
              : a good setup experience to welcome you to your system, and walks
              : you through configuring it.
 It is integrated with gdm.
 ```